shiltemann/presentations-old/GalaxyWorkshop/PITCHME.md

 ---

-# Sticky Notes
+### Sticky Notes

 - Pink: stick to your screen when you have a question
 - Green: used to indicate your progress

-- End of day feedback
+- End-of-day feedback
    - Write positive feedback on green sticky
-   - Write anything me can improve tomorrow on pink sticky
+   - Write anything we can improve tomorrow on pink sticky
    - Stick on blackboard at end of day

 ---

-# Day 1 & 2
+## Day 1 & 2

 +++

-# Galaxy
+## Galaxy

 1. Open Galaxy: https://usegalaxy.eu